Reconfigurable Intelligent Surface-Assisted Localization in OFDM Systems with Carrier Frequency Offset and Phase Noise: System Model

 \section{System Model}

-Fig. \ref{SystemModel} illustrates the RIS-assisted OFDM downlink wireless communication system under consideration, comprising a single \emph{anchor node} (AN) and a single \emph{user equipment} (UE).
-In this scenario, we make the assumption that there are obstacles blocking the LoS path between AN and UE, and the \emph{channel state information} (CSI) remains unchanged during the localization process, i.e., within the duration of one OFDM symbol, similar to \cite{wang2022location, luan2021phase, dardari2021nlos}.
-The positions of the AN and each element of the RIS are assumed to be known, which can be denoted as $\bm{p}_a$, and $\bm{p}_{r} = [x_r, y_r, z_r]^\top$, respectively, where $r$ represents the index of the RIS element among a total of $N_R$ elements.
-The position of UE, which is the primary parameter to be estimated, is denoted as $\bm{p}_u = [x_u, y_u, z_u]^\top$.
+The considered RIS-assisted OFDM downlink wireless localization system is composed of an \emph{anchor node} (AN), a { UE}, and an {$N_{\text{R}}$}-element RIS, {as illustrated in Fig.~\ref{SystemModel}}.
+We {make the assumption} that the LoS path between the AN and UE is {obstructed}, and the \emph{channel state information} (CSI) remains unchanged during localization, as in \cite{wang2022location, luan2021phase, dardari2021nlos}. {Since both the AN and RIS are part of the network infrastructure, the }positions of the AN and each {RIS element}, denoted as ${ \bm{p}_{\text{a}} }$ and $\bm{p}_{r} = [x_r, y_r, z_r]^\top$, respectively, are known{, as typically considered in RIS-assisted localization studies, e.g., \cite{elzanaty2021reconfigurable, luan2021phase, dardari2021nlos, teng2022bayesian}.
+Here, $r$ is the index of a RIS element}.
+The position of UE, denoted as $\bm{p}_{\text{u}} = [x_{\text{u}}, y_{\text{u}}, z_{\text{u}}]^\top$, is to be estimated.

-The RIS elements are organized in the form of a \emph{uniform planar array} (UPA).
+The RIS elements are organized in a \emph{uniform planar array} (UPA).
 We take the bottom-left corner of the RIS as the reference point and place it at the coordinate origin.
-The RIS is positioned on the $yz$ plane, and both edges on the coordinate axes are located in the positive half-axis.
-The coordinates of the $r$-th RIS element can be represented as $\bm{p}_r = [0, d \times ((r-1) \mod N_R), d \times \lceil \frac{r}{\sqrt{N_R}} - 1 \rceil]^\top$, where $d$ stands for the element spacing of RIS, whose value is typically set as half of the wavelength.
-To satisfy the conditions of the near-field setup, both the distance between AN and RIS, as well as the distance between RIS and UE, should lie within the Fresnel region \cite{balanis2016antenna}.
-Specifically, the distances should lie within the interval $[ 0.62 \sqrt{D^3 / \lambda}, 2 D^2 / \lambda ]$, where $D = \sqrt{2} d (\sqrt{N_R} - 1)$ represents the aperture of RIS and $\lambda$ is the operating wavelength.
-Additionally, we adopt a polar coordinate system for estimating the user's position, i.e., using $d_{Ru}$, $\phi_{az}$, $\phi_{el}$ to express the user's position, which represents the distance, azimuth angle, and elevation angle of UE relative to the coordinate origin, respectively.
-The transformation relationships between these three parameters and $x_u$, $y_u$, $z_u$ are as follows
+The RIS is placed on the $yz$-plane, and both edges on the coordinate axes are located in the positive half-axis.
+Hence, the coordinates of the $r$-th RIS element can be represented as {$\bm{p}_r = [0, d \times (r \mod \sqrt{N_{\text{R}}}), d \times \lceil \frac{r+1}{\sqrt{N_{\text{R}}}} - 1 \rceil]^\top$}, where $d$ stands for the element spacing of the RIS. { We set $d$ to half-wavelength [23], [24], [33], because signals at different RIS elements may couple if $d$ is too small, or the RIS array's sidelobe can be significant, leading to poor directionality for the RIS if $d$ is too large.} To satisfy the conditions of the near-field setup, both the {AN-RIS distance}, as well as the {RIS-UE} distance, should lie within the Fresnel region \cite{balanis2016antenna}, i.e., the interval $[ 0.62 \sqrt{D^3 / \lambda}, 2 D^2 / \lambda ]$, where $D = \sqrt{2} d (\sqrt{{ N_{\text{R}}}} - 1)$ represents the aperture of the RIS and $\lambda$ {denotes} the wavelength.